deejoe/hfoss-wiki/firstflight.md

 Blogs around a topic are also typically aggregated by a planet (an RSS feed aggregator).
 This way, all developers blogging about Project X can have their blog posts fast-tracked to a readership subscribed to Planet
-X. For instance, here’s a link to [13]Planet Python.
+X. For instance, here’s a link to [Planet Python](https://www.planetpython.org/).

 Once all the blog URLs are in hand, the Planet for the course can be hosted at [http://people.rit.edu/djaigm/planet/hfoss](http://people.rit.edu/djaigm/planet/hfoss)